-When the unit is first powered up, the CO sensor requires a 10-minute initial warm-up period to clean the sensor element and achieve stabilization.
+When the unit is first powered up, the CO sensor requires a ten 10-minute initial warm-up period to clean the sensor element and achieve stabilization.
 The LED indicator will flash on and off during the 10-minute warm up period.
 The unit cannot go into a CO alarm during the warmup period.
 To test your unit during the warmup period, press the test button.
 See Test Procedure in this manual.

 After the warmup period, the power ON indicator should glow continuously.
-If the ON indicator light does not turn on, see the product manufacturer owner's manual for more information.
+If the ON indicator light does not turn on, see the section Trouble-Shooting Guide in the user's manual for further information.